sp4c38/AWattPrice/backend_new/docs/get_prices.md

+This documentation shall describe how AWattPrice handles certain situations.
+The specifications should *not* be understood as some description how to access the web app or whatsoever.
+The backend should *only* be accessed by the actual iOS app.
+It's a documentation *for backend developers* to later understand certain concepts quicker.

 # **Get current aWATTar prices**

 Following is a description of the way the back-end attempts to get the latest aWATTar price data.